Penalties for incorrect posting of workers to France – 2021 update

-The updated Labour Code (Code du travail), in the version in force since 1 March 2019, provides for fines for each infringement in the posting of employees.
+The updated Labour Code (Code du travail), which has been in force since March 1st 2019, provides for fines for each infringement in the posting of employees.

 Higher penalties and accumulation of fines

 As the aforementioned document states, the amount of the fine imposed may not exceed €4,000 per posted employee and €8,000 in the event of a second infringement within two years of the date of notification of the first fine.